 New keyboard - Box brown switches - durable with the same great tactile feel

 Longer battery life - Improved battery life with a new more efficient processor

 Latest software - includes a draft manager and 'WASD' arrow keys to move within your documents

 Big storage - Up to 1 million words internal memory

-Laura Cox (Atlanta, US)
+Nicole Antonia (Atlanta, US)